Bahraini nationality law: Loss of citizenship

-A naturalized Bahraini citizen may lose citizenship if they acquired Bahraini citizenship under false pretenses or if they committed a crime relating to honor or honesty (impugns integrity) within 10 years of acquiring citizenship.
+A naturalized Bahraini citizen may lose citizenship if they are found to have acquired Bahraini citizenship under false pretenses or if they committed a crime relating to honor or honesty (impugns integrity) within 10 years of acquiring citizenship.

 Bahrain does not permit dual citizenship, and a Bahraini citizen who acquires a foreign citizenship loses Bahraini citizenship.
 Bahraini citizenship can be renounced.
 Since 2016, one can apply to maintain dual nationality.
 Those who were illegally holding a foreign nationality and the Bahraini nationality prior to November 2016 could have had applied by February 4, 2017 to maintain both nationalities.
-It fell to the discretion of the Interior Ministry to allow dual nationality and each scenario had been decided on case-by-case basis.
+It fell to the discretion of the Interior Ministry to allow dual nationality and each scenario had been decided on a case-by-case basis.
 Those who continued holding a foreign nationality and the Bahraini nationality after February 4, 2017 could be punished with a fine of $27000 and removal of Bahraini nationality.

 A Bahraini citizen may be denaturalized if they: